 Boeing Delays Launch Of Long-Haul Jet As 737 Max Crisis Remains The Focus

-Boeing is delaying the release of its 777X long-haul jet, the plane manufacturer told NPR on Thursday, the latest fallout as the company devotes resources to handling the crisis that ensued after two of its 737 MAX planes crashed, killing hundreds of people.
+Boeing is delaying the release of its 777X long-haul jet, the plane manufacturer told NPR on Thursday, the latest fallout as the company devotes resources to handling the crisis that ensued after two of its 737 Max planes crashed, killing hundreds of people.

 "We reviewed our development program schedule and the needs of our current 777X customers and decided to adjust the schedule," Boeing spokesman Paul Bergman said in a statement.